Efficient Approximate Degenerate Ordered Statistics Decoding for Quantum Codes via Reliable Subset Reduction: Introduction

+{ Beyond improved decoding performance, a central outcome of our simulations is the strong reduction effect produced by reliable subset reduction (RSR): at low physical error rates, RSR typically reduces the effective decoding problem size by one to two orders of magnitude (e.g., below $4\%$ of the original size for $\epsilon\le 0.005$, and below $1\%$ for $\epsilon=0.001$ in surface-code DEM problems).
+This dramatic dimensionality reduction enables higher-order OSD to be applied efficiently even for problems with more than $10^4$ error variables, a regime that is far beyond the reach of conventional OSD-based postprocessing.
+As a result, our MBP–RSR–ADOSD approach achieves strong threshold performance for topological codes and substantially improved logical error rates in the low-error regime. } { Crucially, these results are achieved under a strict budget of at most 10 BP iterations.
+In practice, when MBP$_4$ converges, it typically does so within 3 to 6 iterations. }

 This paper is organized as follows.
 We introduce stabilizer codes in Section~\ref{sec:stb}.
-Section~\ref{sec:BPOSD} discusses reliability metrics and the associated OSD algorithm.
-The reliable subset reduction method is presented in Section~\ref{sec:HRSR}.
-We then cover approximate degenerate decoding in Section~\ref{sec:ADOSD}, and provide simulation results in~Section~\ref{sec:sim}.
-Finally, we conclude in Sec.~\ref{sec:conclusion}.
+The reliable subset reduction method and the associated reliability metrics are presented in Section~\ref{sec:RSR}.
+We then introduce the associated OSD algorithm in Section~\ref{sec:BPOSD}.
+Approximate degenerate decoding is covered in Section~\ref{sec:ADOSD}.
+The MBP-ADOSD procedure is extended to circuit-level decoding via DEM in Section~\ref{sec:DEM}, and simulation results are provided in Section~\ref{sec:sim}.
+Related work is discussed in Section~\ref{sec:related}.
+Finally, we conclude in Section~\ref{sec:conclusion}.